- File manager for Mac

 How to open ISO files on Mac with the help of Commander One

-If you need to know how to open a Mac OS ISO file, we’ve got you covered with a series of different solutions.
-Find out how to install an ISO file on Mac using Disk Utility, Terminal, and an ISO file reader for Mac, Commander One.
+If you need to know how to open an ISO file as an archive to edit files or folders or simply view its contents, we’ve got you covered with a series of different solutions.
+Learn how to get data from ISO files on Mac using Disk Utility, Terminal, and the ISO file reader, Commander One.

 How to open an ISO file on Mac using Disk Utility

 From the dock, click on Finder and go to the sidebar’s “Applications” menu.
 Enter the folder titled “Utilities” and double-click on “Disk Utility”.
-Once the program is open, go to the menu bar above and click on the “File” tab can click “Open Disk Image”.
-Then just choose the .ISO file on Mac that you want to mount and press “Open”.
+Once the program is open, go to the menu bar above and click on the “File” tab, then select “Open Disk Image”.
+Next, choose the .ISO file on your Mac that you want to mount and press “Open”.

 How to open an ISO file on Mac via Terminal